 - Change title (ownership) to real estate or personal property, such as bank accounts, stocks, or bonds, that is held only in the decedent’s name without any right of survivorship

 - Pay the decedent's creditors

 - Get the decedent’s medical records

-- File the decedent’s tax returns and pay taxes, when necessary
+- File the decedent’s tax returns and pay taxes

 Who can be appointed personal representative of an estate?

 In most cases, the court appoints a person called a personal representative to collect, manage, and transfer estate property to the devisees or heirs.
 If the decedent left a will, the court determines if the decedent’s will is valid.
-A qualified person with legal priority has the right to be appointed personal representative of the estate above all others.
+A qualified person with legal priority has the right to be appointed personal representative of the estate above anyone else.

 What's the deadline to probate an estate?

-The general rule is that an estate must be probated within 3 years of the decedent’s date of death.
-This deadline doesn't apply to a voluntary administration, determination of heirs, or ancillary probate proceeding.
+The general rule is that an estate must be probated within 3 years of the decedent’s death.
+However, this deadline doesn't apply to:

 - Determining heirs